jstoops/product-pricing-agent/README.md

 - Estimates the price of the product
 - Sends push notifications when it finds great opportunities

-7 Agents will collaborate in the framework
+7 Agents collaborate in the framework

-- GTP-4o model will identify the deals from an RSS feed
+- GTP-4o model identifies the deals from an RSS feed
-- Our frontier-busting fine-tuned model with estimate prices
+- The fine-tuned open-source model accurately estimate prices (better than frotnier models or traditional ML)
-- We'll also use a Frontier Model with a massive RAG db
+- Use a Frontier Model with a massive RAG vectorestore with pricing data

 **Custom Agentic AI Framework**